Matteljay/invoice-pdfkit/README.md

 ## Notes

 Some fields may be missing for your region.
-For example: most dutch entrepreneurs are forced to register a "KvK" number.
+For example: most dutch entrepreneurs are forced to register a _KvK_ number.
 Simply add that text in the `company.registration` field: "KvK 0441.956.713".
-Australian banks may require a "BSB" number for payments.
+Australian banks may require a _BSB_ number for payments.
 Simply add that text to `payment.bankID` or `company.bankID`: "BSB 033-548".
 All supported fields can be found here: [types/main.d.ts](types/main.d.ts).
 If you still feel some essential fields are missing, a Git pull request is welcome.

 The source code includes a reasonably advanced flex-table implementation for pdfkit, see the module [src/flex-table.js](src/flex-table.js) this may be used in your own projects.